Category Archives: Monaco Royals

 Despite receiving 4 million francs for the annexation of Menton and Roquebrune, the loss of revenues from Menton and Roquebrune greatly affected Monaco’s financial situation.
 It should not be surprising that to solve Monaco’s financial issues, the idea of opening a gambling casino in Monaco and developing Monaco into a seaside resort was Maria Caroline’s idea.
 She recalled visiting Hesse-Homburg, a small sovereign landgraviate in central Germany that was prosperous because of a gambling casino.
 The Casino de Monte-Carlo, named after Charles III as Carlo is the Italian for Charles (Monte-Carlo = Mount Charles in English), opened in 1865, nine years after the death of Florestan, and saved Monaco from bankruptcy.
 Fearing that the citizens of Monaco would squander their money on gambling, Maria Carolina had the idea to ban all citizens of Monaco from gambling at the casino.
 That rule is still in effect.
 At the time of the building of the casino, Monaco’s population was approximately 1,000.
 Within three years, thousands of people from England and other European countries had built homes in Monaco.

-During his early reign, Charles had begun to lose his eyesight.
+During his early reign, Charles began to lose his eyesight.
 He depended greatly on his wife Antoinette as his condition continued to worsen.
 However, in 1862, Antoinette was diagnosed with cancer, and the advice and assistance of Charles’ mother Maria Carolina became vital.
 Antoinette, aged 35, died on February 10, 1864.
 Charles never remarried.
 In 1869, upon the death of her husband, Charles’ sister Florestine came to Monaco to help care for her brother.

 The Cathedral of Monaco; Credit – By User:Berthold Wernerld Werner – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=15613011